henriksommerfeld/blog-hugo/content/article/2018-06-29-getting-a-divorce-from-sharepoint.md

 ### Display templates

 Yet another weird format with large chunks of commented XML in an HTML file, this time for showing search results.
 Even [Microsoft's documentation page uses Notepad++ for editing the files][9], since using Visual Studio will mess up the files' indentation.
 As you can imagine, the debugging experience isn't exactly "great" 😕 Of course the web part used to show the search results didn't work for anonymous users (quite common on a public web site), so we had to do some strange hack to make _that_ work first.
-One of the best descisions we made in our team was to finally build our own web interface talking directly to the search API.
+One of the best decisions we made in our team was to finally build our own web interface talking directly to the search API.

 ### Managed navigation

-Having worked with _[Managed navigation][4]_ is another "interesing" experience, especially trying to apply it on an existing large web site.
+Having worked with _[Managed navigation][4]_ is another "interesting" experience, especially trying to apply it on an existing large web site.
 This is a way of trying to decouple the site structure from the URL and to hide the ugly `/pages/default.aspx` format.
-A deep site structure might have been created to achieve a certian URL, but that can cause a database migration to take several days (like when applying a service pack or cumulative update).
+A deep site structure might have been created to achieve a certain URL, but that can cause a database migration to take several days (like when applying a service pack or cumulative update).
 The _Managed navigation_ API must also be one of the worst I have worked with.
 Reading a property can result in several database calls in the background, trashing performance completely.
 The admin GUI that the editors need to use is also...challenging.

 ## Workaround-Driven Development (WDD)